Graylog2/graylog-ansible-role/README.md

 Be certain you are running a supported version of Elasticsearch.
 You can configure what version of Elasticsearch Ansible will install with the `es_version` variable.
 Running Graylog against an unsupported version of Elasticsearch can break your instance!

-**Elasticsearch Compatibility Matrix**
+**Compatibility Matrix**

 | Graylog version   | 3.x | 4.x |
 |:--------------|:-------------:|:-------------:|
 | Elasticsearch | 5-6 | 6.8 - 7.10 |

 You will need to these Ansible role dependencies:
   - [Java](https://github.com/lean-delivery/ansible-role-java)
   - [Elasticsearch](https://github.com/elastic/ansible-elasticsearch).